ShengzhiWu/taichi-volume-renderer/README.md

 ### VDB

 You can also render VDB data with taichi-volume-renderer.
 See `examples/openvdb.py`.
+We can apply general lighting, or illuminate the volume from within like cloud-to-cloud lightning.

 ![cloud](images/cloud.jpg)